Seyed-A/Debian-Install-to-ArchCraft-themed-install/README.md

 # 🚀 Archcraft Debian Installer

+Quick note that the .sh and the .desktop files are the same but this tutorial only covers .sh.

 ## Quick Install (Single Command)

 You can run the installer directly without cloning the repository using one of these single-command methods: